O’Brien and Detroit Mercy host No. 20 Michigan - WTOP News

 Ann Arbor, Michigan; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Detroit Mercy faces No. 20 Michigan after Emaia O’Brien scored 22 points in Detroit Mercy’s 81-55 win against the Cleary Cougars.
+BOTTOM LINE: Detroit Mercy faces No. 20 Michigan after Emaia O’Brien scored 22 points in Detroit Mercy’s 81-55 win over the Cleary Cougars.

-The Wolverines have gone 6-0 at home.
-Michigan is 7-0 in games decided by 10 or more points.
+The Wolverines are 6-0 on their home court.
+Michigan ranks fourth in the Big Ten with 13.1 offensive rebounds per game led by Iullia Grabovskaia averaging 2.8.

-The Titans have gone 0-1 away from home.
-Detroit Mercy is sixth in the Horizon giving up 67.6 points while holding opponents to 40.1% shooting.
+The Titans are 0-1 on the road.
+Detroit Mercy averages 20.3 turnovers per game and is 2-0 when turning the ball over less than opponents.

 TOP PERFORMERS: Syla Swords is scoring 17.4 points per game and averaging 7.7 rebounds for the Wolverines.